Military history of Italy: 1917

 After the disastrous Battle of Caporetto in 1917, Italian forces were forced far back into Italian territory as far as the Piave river.
 The humiliation led to the appointment of Vittorio Emanuele Orlando as Prime Minister, who managed to solve some of Italy's wartime problems.
 Orlando abandoned the previous isolationist approach to the war and increased coordination with the Allies.
 The convoy system was introduced to fend off submarine attacks and allowed Italy to end food shortages from February 1918 onward.
 Also, Italy received more raw materials from the Allies.
 The new Italian chief of staff, Armando Diaz, ordered the Army to defend the Monte Grappa summit, where fortified defences were constructed; despite numerically inferior, the Italians managed to repel the Austro-Hungarian and German Army.
 1918 also saw the beginning of the official suppression of enemy aliens.
 The Italian government increasingly suppressed the Italian socialists.

 The Redipuglia War Memorial is a World War I memorial.
 It is the largest war memorial in Italy and one of the largest in the world.

-At the Battle of the Piave River, the Italian Army managed to hold off the Austro-Hungarian and German armies.
-The opposing armies repeatedly failed afterwards in major battles such as Battle of Monte Grappa and the Battle of Vittorio Veneto.
-After four days, the Italian Army defeated the Austro-Hungarian Army in the latter battle, aided by British and French divisions and the fact that the Imperial-Royal Army started to melt away as news arrived that the constituent regions of the Dual Monarchy had declared independence.
-Austria-Hungary ended the fighting against Italy with the armistice on 4 November 1918, one week before the 11 November armistice on the armistice on the Western front.
-The Italian victory, which was announced by the Bollettino della Vittoria and the Bollettino della Vittoria Navale.